Subjects and clinical placements

 The first placement for all students will be undertaken in the custom-built, state of the art on-site UTS Psychology Clinic under the supervision of established and endorsed Clinical Psychologists.

-The UTS Psychology Clinic is located in the new Thomas St Building in the Sydney CBD and is now open and taking appointments.
+The UTS Psychology Clinic is located at 100 Broadway in the Sydney CBD and is now open and taking appointments.

 Graduates complete over half their placement hours at placement sites in a range of key settings including hospital, specialist and private practices.